Organizing the /institution Folder

 The temporary nature of course folders makes it beneficial to put content that is public in nature and could be useful to many instructors in a centralized place.
 In this way, folders for types of content can be created, such as the Biology folder, the French folder, and the Algebra folder.

 The following is an example of how the permissions can be set up:

 - Remove all system users read access on the subfolders.

 - Grant full permissions—read, write, remove and manage—to any users or user group who should manage this area.
 Users with manage permission can create additional subfolders, assign permissions, and set folder properties.

 - Consider which users or groups of users will be creating the content for a subfolder, and assign read and write access to them.

 - Give read access to instructors or course builders who might want to use the content.
 Instructors will not directly link to this content from their courses because they do not have manage permission on the files.
 Instead, they could copy the file into their courses or user folders and link to it there if needed.

 Creating Library Content in the /library Folder

-Similar to the preceding example, the /library folder can be used to set up sub-folders for the law library and the medical library, for example, and then grant additional permissions to the librarians for those institutions.
+Similar to the preceding example, the /library folder can be used to set up subfolders for the law library and the medical library, for example, and then grant additional permissions to the librarians for those schools.
 One or more librarian who manages the folder would have manage access, and other librarians may have read, write, and possibly also remove permissions.
-Faculty, staff and students who should see the content in a specific folder can be granted read permission based on a user list or an institution role.
+Faculty, staff and students who should see the content in a specific folder can be granted read permission based on a user list or a school role.

 Administrators should remember to remove all user accounts read access from folders considered protected or private for a certain subset of the Institution community.